Yimro/monitoring-embedded-system/README.md

 - a NAS through Prometheus SNMP Exporter
 - itself through Prometheus Node Exporter
 - some sensors through my homegrown Custom Exporter

 I am not commenting on the SNMP Exporter and Node Exporter as they are pretty much self explaining.
 Here my code for the sensors and the custom exporter is published.

 The custom exporter is written in Python.
 One sensor is running MicroPython, another sensor is running on C++.
+Check out the code.

 ### custom-exporter-sensors